eric-brechemier/i18n/README.md

 - different start and end, single character { }
 - different start and end, two characters {{ }}

-Add examples of advanced use cases:
+Add examples of advanced use cases, with separate voidable blocks:
 - plural
 - agreement with genre